fengtingzhang/blog/_posts/2020-04-03-rails-fundamentals-session-two.md

 )

 ### Session
-* A session a place to store data during one request that you can read during later requests.
+* A session is a place to store data during one request that you can read during later requests.
 * Only available in the controller and the view
 * Cookie by default, overridable
 * Useful for Authentication, or anything that requires passing information around between requests